 Kumar, CEO of Proctortrack’s parent company Verificient, says students have “valid concerns” and that he sympathizes with their discomfort.
 Proctoring software is “intrusive by nature” he says, but “if there’s no proctoring solution, institutions will have to totally change how they provide exams.
 Often you can’t do that given the time and limitations we have.”

 C. Edward Watson, associate vice president for quality, pedagogy, and LEAP Initiatives for the Association of American Colleges and Universities, which has more than 1,000 member institutions, recommends against the widespread use of these services.

 “When possible, educators should avoid using proctoring software altogether because the risk of exacerbating inequities between students is significant," Watson says.
 If the faculty members decide to use the services, he says, they should first study the risks and ramifications, and work with students to make the testing "as equitable as possible," he says.

 The best option may be to find a different kind of test altogether, Watson says.
 “We should aspire to assess students in ways that have them apply knowledge, rather than engage in rote memorization and recall,” where cheating is more likely.

 Some students see it the same way.

-Quoting his own school’s policies, Akash Satheesan, one of the students who contacted Consumer Reports, points out that Miami University tells its community, “academic integrity is about learning, responsibility, accountability, fairness, respect, honesty, and trust.”
-Satheesan says he and his peers just want universities to extend that respect and trust to their students.
+Quoting her own school’s policies, Lucy Satheesan, one of the students who contacted Consumer Reports, points out that Miami University tells its community, “academic integrity is about learning, responsibility, accountability, fairness, respect, honesty, and trust.”
+Satheesan says she and her peers just want universities to extend that respect and trust to their students.

 Correction: An earlier version of this article said that Proctorio had sued a security researcher.
 The lawsuit was directed against a learning technology specialist at the University of British Columbia.